Photographers challenge Middle East stereotypes

 Taking inspiration from the Everyday Projects

-movement, which uses photography to challenge stereotypes, in 2014 she started the Everyday Middle East
+movement, which uses photography to challenge stereotypes, she started the Everyday Middle East

-project.
-Using Instagram as her platform, Mackenzie posted images she felt better reflected the reality of the region: Palestinians enjoying yoga classes in the West Bank and breakdancers performing on rooftops in Bahrain.
+project in 2014.
+Using Instagram as her platform, Mackenzie coordinated a group of photographers to post images they felt better reflected the reality of the region: Palestinians enjoying yoga classes in the West Bank and breakdancers performing on rooftops in Bahrain.

 The Everyday Middle East account now has over 156,000 followers and features 23 photographers.
 CNN spoke with four contributors about what they hope to show the outside world.